Deian Hopkin

 Sir Deian Rhys Hopkin (born 1 March 1944) is an academic and historian, former vice chancellor and former President of the National Library of Wales.
 From 2013 to 2020, he served as Chair of Wales Remembers 1914-1918 and was expert adviser to the First Minister of Wales for the Centenary of the First World War.
 Hopkin was from 2001 until 2009 vice-chancellor and chief executive of London South Bank University, England.
 From 2011 to 2015, he was president of the National Library of Wales.
-He is an historian, originally from Wales and a fluent Welsh speaker.
+He is a historian, originally from Wales and a fluent Welsh speaker.

 Early life and education

 Born and educated in Llanelli, Deian Hopkin attended the first Welsh-medium school to be established by a local authority, followed by a scholarship to Llandovery College.
 He graduated in history at the University of Wales, Aberystwyth where he also completed his PhD.

 Career

 After a brief period at Queen Mary College, London, he returned to the department of history at Aberystwyth, where he taught for 24 years and became head of department.
 For most of that time, he was also a tutor at the Open University and was seconded to the OU to develop new courses.
 In 1991, he was appointed dean of human sciences at City of London Polytechnic, which became, in 1992, London Guildhall University (now London Metropolitan University).
 He was promoted to vice-provost in 1996.

 Hopkin has been actively involved in educational policy and, in particular, the skills agenda of the UK over a number of years.
 He was a council member of the City and Guilds of London Institute, and the Campaign for Learning.
 He was a patron of Hillcroft College for Women and was previously chairman-emeritus of the University Centre, Jersey; Highlands College.
 He was co-chair of the HE Progression Board for the Department for Children, Schools and Families and HE Champion for the 14–19 Diploma.